 It Started with an Idea

 In August 2014, I went to a three-day book writing conference.
 I went there with the idea of writing a book about inspired aging as I was struggling with this issue myself.
 The whole three days, I worked on my aging book.
-Then, on the drive home, a light-bulb literally went off in my head and I had the bright idea (excuse the pun) to co-write a book with my husband Nick Shady.
+Then, on the drive home, a light-bulb literally went off in my head and I had the bright idea (excuse the pun) to co-write a book with my then husband Nick Shady.

 Nick is a farmer of more than two decades experience.
 He’s a great farmer and a gifted businessman who provides us with a good lifestyle.
 He’s got a Masters Degree in Business and is passionate about his local community and making a difference.
 I thought that writing a book with him would help position him as the expert in the niche of family farming and give him a bigger platform for creating change in the sector.